danielWatson3141/PortableAndroidTest/Mac/README.txt

 ./appetizer trace info mytrace.trace

 This gives information about the trace such as duration and number of recorded events.
-If numbers seem off, something isn't working right.
+If the numbers there are all zero, something isn't working right.

+Viewing trace files
 We can also view and edit the trace file by decompressing it, then opening it with a text editor.

+(Optional) Extract using zcat: zcat mytrace.trace

 Replaykit runs fine with compressed or decompressed trace files but they are compressed by default.
-To decompress the file:

-Make the extension .gz:
-mv testTrace.trace testTrace.trace.gz

-Extract using gzip:
-gzip -d testTrace.trace.gz
+NOTE: We have had problems running decompressed trace files on MAC specifically.

+We can then open the trace file and view its contents.
+Each row represents a brief instant of a touch on the screen.
+Each line gives a timestamp, coordinates, and a pressure reading.
+These values can all be edited manually or programatically to generate or modify trace files.

 Play back the Trace:
 ./appetizer trace replay mytrace.trace $myPhone

 Scripting Experiments

 Find the package name of the app you want to test: